rajat19/journalista/readme.md

 - Journal : A text log containing multiple entries.
 - Journal Entry : A piece for text accompanied by a timestamp

+## Features
+1. User Management: On starting the application the user is presented with either Login or Sign Up options.
+1. Journal Management: After authentication, the user is presented with two options to either list all his previous entries or create a new entry.
+Maximum 50 Journal entries is allowed per user.
+Newer entry after 50 replace the oldest entry(like a queue).
+3. While showing previous entries each entry is preceded by time in readable format and data followed by the text input
+Eg.
+25 Jun 2019 10.30pm - Some text that the user entered
+23 Jun 2019 10.00am - Some text that user entered

 ## Installation (Using npm registries)
 There are two ways to install the cli (Do any one)